phpearth/docs/faq/misc/how-to-google.md

 ```

 The `allintitle:` operator searches all the given keywords in the title.
 Similarly
-also the `allinurl:` works for all keywords in the url.
+also the `allinurl:` works for all keywords in the URL.

 ## Wildcard search